Anne Hazen McFarland: Career

 After graduation from medical school, McFarland began working as Medical Superintendent of the Oak Lawn Sanitarium, fulfilling her grandfather's wish that she make a special study of the care of the insane.
 She was a specialist in the department of nervous system disease.
 She removed a fibroid tumor in a case of acute mania, in June, 1893; and performed four operations upon the heads of epileptics, with two negative results, one improved, and the last cured.
 McFarland was a critic of contemporary notions that gynecological disorders caused insanity and nervousness in women.
 She "ridiculed the gynecological hypothesis as 'dull' and as serving the economic interests of physicians 'who otherwise should have to take to a change of occupation to earn a livelihood.'"
 In 1914, she was appointed the medical examiner for the women's department of Armour and Company.

 McFarland wrote many papers upon various subjects, among them being "Treatment of the Insane", Transactions Illinois State Medical Society, 1892; "The Lunacy Law of Illinois", ibid., 1893; "Treatment of the insane", n.p., n.d.; "The Relations of Operative Gynecology to Insanity", Medical Review, June, 1893; "Nervous Men, Nervous Women", The Woman's Medical Journal, 1895; and "Nervous Troubles among Women", read before the Physical Culture Club, Springfield, Illinois.
 For a number of years, she served as associate editor of Woman's Medical Journal, published at Toledo, Ohio, which at the time, was the only woman's medical journal in the world.

 McFarland was a member of the Illinois State Medical Society; Morgan County Medical Society, Brainard District Medical Society, the Capital Medical Society, and the American Medical Society.
 She was also a member and secretary of the Illinois Queen Isabella Medical Association.

 Personal life

-One June 10, 1896, McFarland married Vincent Carroll Cromwell, in Jacksonville, Illinois.
+On June 10, 1896, McFarland married Vincent Carroll Cromwell, in Jacksonville, Illinois.
 They lived at Cromwell place in Lexington, Kentucky, until his death in 1899.
 On January 2, 1901, also in Jacksonville, she married J. Thompson Sharpe of Port Elizabeth, New Jersey, whose father and grandfather were both physicians.
 After his marriage, J. Sharpe became the business manager of the Oak Lawn Sanitarium.
 McFarland had two sons: Vincent Carroll Cromwell, born August 25, 1897; and Maskell McFarland Sharpe, born January 6, 1902.

 McFarland was a member of the Rector's Aid Society, the Home Economics Club, and the Country Club, as well as an honorary member of “The Fortnightly.”
 She was also a Colonial Dame and a Daughter of the American Revolution.
 In religion, she affiliated with the Trinity Episcopal Church.